ICI3D/ICI3D.github.io/daidd/appinfo.md

 preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.

-The course registration fee is ZAR 18000.
-A small number of scholarships are available.
-Although the Clinic is virtual, applicants are expected to give a full-time commitment for the week (\~8 hours per day, plus four hours per day on the opening Sunday and closing Saturday).
-All participants *must* have access to high-speed internet for the duration of the Clinic.
+The course registration fee is ZAR 28000, which includes meals and accommodation.

 The application process for the Clinic is competitive. **The deadline for receipt of applications is 01 October 2025 at 23:59 SAST.**